3 Programming Fundamentals in R (Part I)

 p11 <- c(30, 175)

-So what happens when we combine different vectors (columns and rows) together?
+What happens when we combine different vectors (columns and rows) together?
 We create a data frame.

-3.6.2 Data frames
+3.7.2 Data frames

 The relationship between data frames and vectors.
 The different colours in the data frame indicate they are composed of independent vectors

-Figure 3.4: The relationship between data frames and vectors.
+Figure 3.5: The relationship between data frames and vectors.
 The different colours in the data frame indicate they are composed of independent vectors

 Data frames are an excellent way to store and manage data in R because they can store different types of data (e.g., character, numeric, integer) all within the same structure.
-Let’s create such a data frame using the data.frame() function:

 my_df <- data.frame(

-Name = c("Alice", "Bob", "Charlie"), #a character vector
+name = c("Alice", "Bob", "Charlie"), #a character vector

-Age = c(25L, 30L, 22L), #an integer vector
+age = c(25L, 30L, 22L), #an integer vector

-Score = c(95.65, 88.12, 75.33) #a numeric vector
+score = c(95.65, 88.12, 75.33) #a numeric vector

 )